Live in Berlin (Sting album)

 Sting ...
 Live in Berlin is a live album and concert film by Sting and the Royal Philharmonic Concert Orchestra.
 It was recorded and filmed on 21 September 2010 at the O_{2} World (as it had been known at the time) in Berlin.
 The concert features live versions of Sting's songs from The Police as well as his solo song catalogue.
-The length of the full concert is around 135 minutes, but to get all the songs both the DVD and CD have to be purchased.
+The length of the full concert is around 135 minutes, loosely spread across the DVD and CD, with some duplication.